Happy Birthday, Mark!

 It is definitely hard to find somebody who hasn’t heard about Facebook and its creator – Mark Zuckerberg.
-According to Forbes, his net worth is $53,8B while Facebook has 2.27B monthly active users.
+Today, on May 14, he celebrates his 35th birthday.
+According to Forbes, his net worth is $67.5B while Facebook has 2.4B monthly active users.
 What is the secret of his success?

 Some people say it is all about talent, while others say it is a combination of luck and hard work.